Songa210/-plsql-window-functions-NIYOMWUNGERE-Elyse/README.md

 ## GROUP BY products
 ## Explanation:

 .
-This query calculates how many times each product was sold.
+This screenshot shows how to calculates how many times each product was sold.

 It joins the transactions table with the products table, then counts the number of transactions per product.